 HM Revenue and Customs will then inform you of the amount owing.
 Their figure gets based on the report you send in and the current share dividend tax rates.

-Paying Tax on Dividends in the United Kingdom
+Procedures for Paying Tax on Share Dividends in United Kingdom